ORS Sections

 2021

 The seventh Section, ORS Strategies in Clinical Research Section, launched in June 2021.
-The mission of the section is to create and expand a forum for orthopaedic clinical researchers to exchange ideas, and to collaborate on and catalyze new concepts in orthopaedic clinical research methodology and appraisal.
+The mission of the Section is to create and expand a forum for orthopaedic clinical researchers to exchange ideas and collaborate on and catalyze new concepts in orthopaedic clinical research methodology and appraisal.

 All ORS Research Sections report to the ORS Board of Directors and abide by the ORS Bylaws.
-Each Section will also develop their own initiatives and goals that align with the ORS2025 Mission: to accelerate musculoskeletal discovery to improve health and Vision: a world without musculoskeletal limitations.
+Each Section develops its own initiatives and goals that align with the ORS 2025 Mission: to accelerate musculoskeletal discovery to improve health with the vision of a world without musculoskeletal limitations.

-Each Section contains its core Section Officer executive committee: Section Chair, Section Chair Elect, Section Past Chair, Section Secretary, Section Treasurer, and the Section Research & Education Chair(s).
+Each Section contains its core Section Officer executive committee: Section Chair, Section Chair-Elect, Section Past Chair, Section Secretary, Section Treasurer, and Section Research & Education Chair(s).

 Other additional Section Officers that may serve as part of the leadership may include: Section Membership Chair, Section Communications Chair, and Section Member-at-Large.